COOKIE NOTICE

 Frequent, continuous and progressive learning outside the classroom is embedded throughout the science curriculum.
 Through various workshops, trips and interactions with experts and local charities, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.
 Children at St Gerard’s overwhelmingly enjoy science and this results in motivated learners with sound scientific understanding.
 The school’s science provision is recognised by the achievement of the nationally recognised ‘Primary Science Quality Mark’, which the school currently holds at bronze level.

-Our Science Leader is: Mrs Johnson (Miss Wells MAT Cover)
+Our Science Leader is: Miss McCook

 Files to Download